 When there is fruit present, the tomato fruitworm will complete its larval development inside fruit.
-Early stage larvae enter fruit at the stem end when it is between 0.75 to 2 inches in diameter.
+Early stage larvae enter the stem end of fruit when it is between 0.75 to 2 inches in diameter.
 During development, caterpillars may emerge from one fruit and enter another.
 Their feeding results in a messy, watery, internal cavity filled with cast skins and feces.
 Damaged fruit will ripen prematurely.
 Late in the season, small larvae will also enter ripe fruit.
 Small larvae are difficult to detect and, thus, may be a problem in processing tomatoes for the canner.
-Tomato fruitworm is less of a problem for fresh market tomatoes, any feeding results in unmarketable fruit that will need to be culled at harvest or in the packing shed.
+In fresh market tomatoes, any feeding results in unmarketable fruit that will need to be culled at harvest or in the packing shed.

 Management of tomato fruitworm requires careful monitoring for eggs and small larvae.
 When control is needed, it is essential to treat before large numbers of larvae enter fruit, where they are protected from sprays.
-Trichogramma parasites and other natural enemies often destroy significant numbers of eggs, so it is important to check for parasites before making treatment decisions.
-Except in the desert valleys, early-season processing tomatoes rarely need treatment.
+Trichogramma parasites and other natural enemies often destroy significant numbers of eggs, so it is important to check for parasitism and predation before making treatment decisions.
+Early-season processing tomatoes rarely need treatment.
 Late-season fields may be more seriously affected.

 A tomato fruitworm egg parasite, Trichogramma pretiosum, is available from many commercial insectaries.
-Inundative releases of 100,000 parasites/acre during the period of fruitworm oviposition and when fruit are susceptible to fruitworm feeding can reduce damage to acceptable levels.
-Monitor releases using the egg sampling technique to determine the success of the release (indicated by black, parasitized eggs) and use the table below to determine if pesticide treatments are needed.
+Inundative release of 100,000 parasites/acre during the period of fruitworm oviposition and when fruit are susceptible to fruitworm feeding can help prevent unacceptable levels.
+Monitor the success of Trichogramma pretiosum releases using the egg sampling technique (indicated by black, parasitized eggs) and use the table below to determine if pesticide treatments are needed.
 Be sure to monitor the releases to make certain that parasitism is occurring.